What is WSL?

 Perhaps the best use case is for developers.
 Lots of software development tools run on Linux and the workflow is often superior to Windows.
 If you write web applications using Node, you’ll understand this well.
 The Linux command line is simply better than PowerShell and especially Command Prompt.

 If you like using Linux tools but need to run Windows, for whatever reason, this is a fantastic solution.
-This eliminates the need to dual boot Windows and Linux.
+This eliminates the need to dual-boot Windows and Linux.
 You also don’t need to mess with a virtual machine.
 WSL takes care of everything.
 I highly recommend WSL if you are familiar with the Linux utilities.
 You may find a niche use case to integrate the utilities in your Windows workflow.

 Leave a Reply